buddhist-uni/buddhist-uni.github.io/_courses/chinese-primer.md

 {% include content_box.html category="articles" slug="buddhist-chinese_zhu-qingzhi" %}

+When you've completed volume 1, you should be able to get a good score on the [Chengshilun Hanzi quiz](https://pj-oliveira.github.io/Chengshilun/){:target="_blank" ga-event-value="0.4"} showing that you're ready to tackle the later Indian texts.

 ### Volume 2: The Indian Tradition

 Once you've successfully completed the sutra in Volume 1, Volume 2 will introduce the three main EBT genres.